dongmingzh/dongmingzh/README.md

-# Hi, I'm Dongming 👋
+# Dongming Zhang

-I build practical AI tools for healthcare, learning and knowledge work.

-My work focuses on turning complex information into clear, usable and visually structured digital products.

-## What I’m interested in
+AI × Healthcare × Knowledge Systems

+Exploring how AI can help transform complex knowledge into clearer, more structured and practical digital solutions.

+My interests lie at the intersection of healthcare, artificial intelligence, education and product design — discovering better ways to learn, communicate and solve real-world problems with technology.

+## Interests

 - AI-assisted healthcare workflows
 - Knowledge management and learning systems
-- Lightweight web products and automation
+- AI-powered productivity and automation
-- Presentation and information design
+- Information design and digital products

-## What I’m building

-- Digital tools for healthcare communication and follow-up
-- AI-assisted workflows for structured learning and spaced repetition
-- Practical systems for turning raw content into clear presentations and visual materials

-## Currently exploring
+## Current Exploration

-- Building useful products with AI coding agents
+- Building practical workflows with AI coding agents
-- Converting professional knowledge into reusable digital tools
+- Turning professional knowledge into reusable digital tools
-- Designing clearer interfaces for complex information
+- Designing better human-AI collaboration experiences

-## Selected work
+## Selected Projects

-My featured projects will be added here as they are refined and documented.

----

-**Based in Tianjin, China**
+Projects and experiments around healthcare, AI, learning and productivity will be documented here.